Saturday, April 30, 2011

 By the early 70’s, Rupert was working as a session musician for such groups as the Cuff Links and the Buoys.
 He also wrote many tunes for the likes of Gene Pitney, the Platters, the Drifters, Wayne Newton, Dolly Parton, Barry Manilow, and the Partridge Family.
 He cut his first album in 1974, and some of his songs were later recorded by Barbra Streisand for the movie A Star Is Born.

-In the fall of 1979, Rupert Holmes released his fifth studio album Partners In Crime.
+On October 5th of 1979, Rupert Holmes released his fifth studio album Partners In Crime.
 Three singles from the record made it into the Billboard Top 40, including one that would end up being the final number 1 song of the decade.

 Side one opens with the aforementioned number 1 smash “Escape (the Pina Colada Song)”.
 It was on the charts for sixteen weeks and held the top spot for the final three weeks of 1979.
 The song opens with a great musical hook before breaking into a structure of three verses and three choruses.
 The lyrics paint the story of a man who feels restless in his marriage and decides to answer a personal ad.
 Of course, in typical 70’s song tradition, the story ends with an interesting twist.
 It has a great message too - that couples just need to continue to communicate with one another.